 Find out more

-There's lots more advice about dealing with the impact of stroke on your sex life in our leaflet Sex after stroke.
+- Sex after stroke - our leaflet with more advice about dealing with the impact of stroke on your sex life.